EthicalSource/contributor_covenant/README.md

 The most popular code of conduct for open source projects with over 100,000 adoptions.

 ## Our Community

-This project exists thanks to all the people who contribute.
+We are grateful to the 300+ people from around the world who have contributed to the evolution of this historical document.

 <a href="https://github.com/ContributorCovenant/contributor_covenant/graphs/contributors"><img src="https://opencollective.com/contributor-covenant/contributors.svg?width=890&button=false" /></a>

 ## Governance
-For project governance, see [our governance document](GOVERNANCE.md)
+For project governance, see [our governance document](GOVERNANCE.md).

 We always collaborate in the open.